 Another attraction: highly available and experienced state captive regulators.

-"There is a very stable and experienced regulatory staff," added Victoria Fimea, senior vice president, legal counsel, and head of the regulatory department for North America for Artex Risk Solutions in Mesa, Arizona.
+"There is a very stable and experienced regulatory staff," added Victoria Fimea, a former senior vice president, legal counsel, and head of the regulatory department for North America for Artex Risk Solutions in Mesa, Arizona.

 Captive regulators say their goal is to be available to current and prospective captive sponsors, as well as to captive managers.

 At the same time, Arkansas legislators have done their part to enhance the appeal of the state, whose original captive statute was passed in 2001, as a captive domicile.

 For example, in 2017, Arkansas legislators passed a measure to allow captives to go into dormant status and then, when the parent company deems it appropriate, eliminating the burden of going back through the licensing process.

 In addition, a dormant captive only has to maintain capital and surplus of $25,000 and is exempt from premium taxes.

 In addition, in 2019, Arkansas lawmakers approved legislation that gives captives more time, if they meet a condition, to file the annual reports on their financial condition.
 While the regular filing date remains March 1, captives can have additional time to file if they request more time and that request is approved by the state insurance commissioner.
 Several additional amendments were made in the captive law in areas such as requirements for sponsored captive companies, protected cell requirements, conversion and merger procedures, and other technical/procedural standards addressing captive market developments.